leondavidtb/leondavidtb/README.md

 I'm a software developer focused on the development of front-end web and mobile applications.
 Currently working on development of e-commerce platforms with Next.JS, TypeScript, Micro Frontends, Headless CMS and AWS.
 I also have experience in mobile development in React Native with TypeScript and Expo.
-Currently, studying backend development with Java and Spring Boot.

 #### My current tools
 - Front-end Mobile with React Native;